vheikkiniemi/BasicsOfWebDevelopment2025S/Assignments/Task-C.md

-# Task C: Multimedia and Copyright Awareness
+# Task C: Creating an HTML page with multimedia

 ## 🎯 Objectives